threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_3.md

 This document describes how to use the Replicant API's more advanced arm articulation features.
 All of these features can be found in the actions you're now familiar with (`reach_for(target, arm)`, `grasp(target, arm)` and `drop(arm)`) by setting optional parameters.

+## When to set optional parameters

-**There is no bounded solution for when to set optional parameters.** There is no way to determine using a simple algorithm which plan, if any, is correct for any given situation, because "correctness" is impossible to define.
+**There is no bounded solution for when to set optional parameters.** There is no way to determine using a simple algorithm which optional parameter, if any, is correct for any given situation, because "correctness" is impossible to define.
 It is often possible for a Replicant to achieve a desired behavior without using an optional parameters, or by using several different combinations.
-It is up to the user or the training system to decide which plan, if any, to use for a given `reach_for()` action.
+It is up to the user or the training system to decide how to best use the full capabilities of the Replicant arm articulation API.

 ## `reach_for(target, arm)` and make one hand follow the other